writethedocs/www/docs/guide/writing/docs-principles.rst

 software when they occur in tutorials (such as extracting a source code tarball with the version number in the file name).

-Be aware as well that some users will remain on older versions of your software, and thus require older versions of your documentation.
+Some users will remain on older versions of your software, and thus require older versions of your documentation.
 Proper documentation platforms will accommodate such needs gracefully.